remarkjs/remark-rehype/readme.md

 You can [minify HTML][github-rehype-minify],
 [format HTML][github-rehype-format],
-[make sure it’s safe][github-rehype-sanitize], [highlight code][github-rehype-highlight],
+[make sure it’s safe][github-rehype-sanitize], [highlight code][github-rehype-starry-night],
+[add metadata][github-rehype-meta],
-[add metadata][github-rehype-meta], and a lot more.
+and a lot more.

+A different plugin,
+[`rehype-raw`][github-rehype-raw],
-A different plugin, [`rehype-raw`][github-rehype-raw], adds support for raw HTML written inside markdown.
+adds support for raw HTML written inside markdown.
 This is a separate plugin because supporting HTML inside markdown is a heavy task (performance and bundle size) and not always needed.
-To use both together, you also have to configure `remark-rehype` with `allowDangerousHtml: true` and then use `rehype-raw`.
+To use both together,
+you also have to configure `remark-rehype` with `allowDangerousHtml: true` and then use `rehype-raw`.

 The rehype plugin [`rehype-remark`][github-rehype-remark] does the inverse of this plugin.
 It turns HTML into markdown.

 If you don’t use plugins and want to access syntax trees, you can use [`mdast-util-to-hast`][github-mdast-util-to-hast].

 ## Install

 This package is [ESM only][github-gist-esm].
-In Node.js (version 16+), install with [npm][npmjs-install]:
+In Node.js (version 16+),
+install with [npm][npmjs-install]:

 ```sh
 npm install remark-rehype